rust-lang/book/second-edition/src/ch12-00-an-io-project.md

 One Rust community member, Andrew Gallant, has already created a fully featured, very fast version of `grep`, called `ripgrep`.
-By comparison, our version of `grep` will be fairly simple, but this chapter will give you some of the background knowledge you need to understand a real-world project like `ripgrep`.
+By comparison, our version of `grep` will be fairly simple, but this chapter will give you some of the background knowledge you need to understand a real-world project such as `ripgrep`.

 Our `grep` project will combine a number of concepts you’ve learned so far: